fernandacaron/pynnotate/README.md

 ## ⚙️ Argument Details

-Pynnotate is a command-line tool that accepts various arguments to customise the search, download, and extraction of sequences from GenBank.
+*Pynnotate* is a command-line tool that accepts various arguments to customise the search, download, and extraction of sequences from GenBank.
 Below is a detailed description of each argument available in the current code.

 #### **Mandatory Arguments**

 ##### `-c` or `--config`

-Description: Path to the YAML configuration file containing all options to run Pynnotate.
+Description: Path to the YAML configuration file containing all options to run *pynnotate*.

 > Note: The YAML file groups all settings, making it easier to use without multiple command-line arguments.
 An example is available in the `examples/` folder.